-The Employee's First Report of Injury form (https://www.umaryland.edu/about-umb/offices/risk-management-and-workers-compensation/workers-compensation/) must be completed on all work-related employee injuries.
-The completed form must accompany the injured worker to University of Maryland Campus Health (UMCH).
-If the injury is not treated by UMCH, a copy of the completed form must be faxed to the Office of Risk Management at 410-706-0954 or scan and email a copy to UMBRiskManagement@umaryland.edu.
+The Employee's First Report of Injury form must be completed on all work-related employee injuries.
+The completed form must accompany the injured worker to the University of Maryland, Campus Health (UMCH), located at 408 W Lombard St. If the injury is not treated by UMCH, a copy of the completed form must be faxed to EHS at 410-706-0954 or scan and email a copy to UMBRiskManagement@umaryland.edu.

-The Supervisor's Report of Injury and the Accident Witness Statement (https://www.umaryland.edu/about-umb/offices/risk-management-and-workers-compensation/workerscompensation/) should be completed and faxed immediately to the Office of Risk Management at 410-706-0954 whenever possible.
+The Supervisor's Report of Injury and the Accident Witness Statement should be completed and faxed immediately to Risk Management at 410-706-0954 whenever possible.